top of page

 8. He puts the key in his front pants pocket.

-9. He sits for another minute before opening the door.
-It opens only and inch.
+9. He sits for another minute before opening the door, which opens only an inch.
 He waits another minute, looking at her house.

 10. He steps out and stands up, closing the door quietly.